NJ Cerebral Palsy Attorneys

 Cerebral palsy is the specific medical diagnosis for a number of neurological disorders that have a detrimental impact on body movement and muscle coordination and control.
-Cerebral palsy is considered a “non-progressive” health condition.
-This means that the condition will not get worse over time.
 According to data from the Mayo Clinic, cerebral palsy occurs in approximately two to four out of every 1,000 births in the United States and Europe.
 Sometimes, medical malpractice during child birth can result in a child developing cerebral palsy.
 This condition has a lifelong impact on those who suffer from it, as well as their families.

 If you believe your child and your family has been the victim of medical malpractice which resulted in a birth injury, causing cerebral palsy, anywhere in New Jersey, including the counties of Hudson and Monmouth counties or in the cities of Red Bank or Jersey City you should contact our New Jersey birth injury law firm as soon as possible.